Use the search to find what you are looking for

 Q. You have stressed the need to find the primary to target CUP but is there no way of treating CUP in general?

-A. This is an area of research and ’empiric’ chemotherapy may well have an effect on the secondaries; but for the best results most oncologists believe it important to find the primary in treating carcinomas.
+A. This is an area of research and ’empiric’ chemotherapy (an oncologist’s best guess on the evidence available) may well have an effect on the secondaries; but for the best results most oncologists believe it important to find the primary in treating carcinomas.
+Molecular science can help. ‘genomic profiling’, which is not generally available on the NHS except for those on a trial, may help find the molecular primary (the tissue of origin) or the molecular target (actionable genetic mutations) for better therapy.
 There is a school of thought that CUP has a specific biological entity and if we could understand better the biology of cancer tumours the name of the cancer would be less important than its characteristics for determining treatment.

 Q. Where does research show the most common primary sites when it is found?